 - Remove wiper motor assembly.
 Three 10mm bolts fasten it to the body on top.
 The left-most wiper shaft is held in place with a large nut that is easily removed with adjustable pliers or open end wrench.
 I used a pair of Channel-Lock pliers.
 A deep 27mm (or 1 1/16") deep socket will work too if you have one.
 Lastly, the bottom support piece, which is separate from the wiper arm assembly, must be removed to work the assembly out of the cowl area.
 Remove one 10 mm bolt to unfasten the support from the body and the 10 mm nut that secures the support to the wiper assembly.
 The nut is a little tricky to get to, but it's reachable with a small 1/4" ratchet and a 2 or 3 inch extension.
 BMW was kind enough to leave enough of a service loop in the wiring to allow the motor assembly to come almost completely out of the body, so that makes it relatively easy to pop off the electrical connector and remove the assembly from the car.

 - Remove the front cover of the airbox.
 Remove the three clips: one on top, two on bottom.
 Note that the clips are NOT captive and are spring loaded so keep a good eye / hand on them as you pop them loose with a small flat blade screwdriver.
-If they go flying you'll need to know where they go as I do not believe BMW sells these separately.
+If they go flying you'll need to find them or buy new.
+For this reason I recommend buying a couple extras ahead of time.
 Then remove the 90 degree twist lock screw in the center to release the cover.
 Grab the bottom of the cover and carefully rock it side to side as you pivot the bottom upward as if it were hinged and pull it toward the front of the car.
 It may not come out easily, but try to be careful with it.

 - Remove the left side of the airbox to expose side of fan.
 Two small clips, one at the top and the other at the bottom, hold the piece to the airbox.
 These clips pop off relatively easily, but they are also spring loaded and may want to get away from you as they are removed.
 Have a magnet tool handy just in case they fall into an adjacent nook or cranny.
 I used mine twice.
 Note that the right side of the airbox is NOT removed because (at least in my car and as depicted in the ETK) the right side is molded into the top portion of the airbox, and that is not removable from what I could ascertain.
 No matter.
 As long as the wiper assembly is removed removal of the left side of the airbox provides the necessary access.